 No previous experience or qualifications are necessary to join the project.
 All you need is a passion for the environment, some enthusiasm and a fairly good level of fitness to help out!

-Food is also included.
+- A food budget is included.
 Prepare to get stuck in with the preparation of meals, cleaning dishes and any other household duties that need to be done.
-This is a fun way of getting involved and become part of the team.
+This is a fun way of getting involved and become part of the team

 Brett manages all of our conservation projects in both Australia and New Zealand.
 He is an experienced traveller and is no stranger to working on many of the conservation projects that he organises for volunteers.
 If you need any support, advice or help, Brett will be available to help alongside staff in your regional and central offices.

 - Access to your own personal ‘My Oyster’ account – our online portal where you can find out much more about the program and manage your booking

 - Dedicated contact time with an experienced destination manager to discuss the project, answer any of your questions and for us to find out more about you